 Compare this to a Medicare supplement Plan F-High Deductible (Plan F-HD).
 With the Plan F-HD you can lower your premium down to between $600 and $800 a year.
 That’s one-third the cost.

-The Medicare supplement Plan F -High-Deductible is the Medicare supplement Plan F with the asterisk.
-It is exactly like a regular Medicare supplement Plan F except you pay a deductible before your Medicare supplement plan kicks in.
+The Medicare supplement Plan F or Plan G-High-Deductible is the Medicare supplement Plan with the asterisk.
+It is exactly like a regular Medicare supplement Plan F or Plan G except you pay a deductible before your Medicare supplement plan kicks in.
 You get a 100% insurance coverage after you pay the Medicare supplement deductible.
 Another way to look at it is that the Medicare supplement deductible is your maximum annual out-of-pocket cost.

 Now This part is important; you pay this deductible before your Medicare supplement plan kicks in, NOT before Medicare pays its portion.
 Medicare pays anyway and pays before your supplement plan.